Italy

 29th June 2026 - Saint Peter & Saint Paul

-22nd June 2026 - June Day
+9th August 2026 - National Day

 Since January 2022, plastic wrapping will be unauthorised in France, which may impact your sending volumes.
 Please be advised that France is becoming increasingly vigilant about enforcing this law regarding its ban on using poly-wrapped items.